0x4447/0x4447-cli-node-tomato/README.md

 # DG Express Generator

-Over the years I think I found out a nice default template that I can use to start a new ExpressJS project.
+I decided to make my own `express-generator` because I always spend quite some time to bring the default template up to speed, by changing things that I didn't like etc. With `express-generator-dg` I decided to share with the world how I like a NodeJS project to look.
+Some might like it other will hate it.
+But if you don't like what you see, you can easily clone this repo, and by changing he content of the `source` folder, you'll have your own `express-generator`

 # Key Features

-- My personal commenting style that I like and allows me to better understand the code.
+- My personal commenting style that I like
-- Simplified and explained the `server` file in the `bin` folder
+- Simplified and explained the `server` file so from the start you know what each line dose
 - By default I use clustering
-- By default I force HTTPS when code is deployed
+- By default I force HTTPS in production - no excuses
-- Redesigned how errors are handled
+- Redesigned how errors are handled and displayed
-- By default I use Hogan
+- By default I use Hogan for the templating - nice and simple
 - Favicon done right.
 Make your own five icon using [Real Favicon Generator](https://realfavicongenerator.net)
 - Basic Open Graph support
+- Sentry Support by default set it to report crashes only in production
+- By default I use Knex to talk with the database
+- Code that starts the server is in `workers` folder since it is a worker, and since I always end up with more the the server I have everything in place
 - End everything is organized how I like it :)

-# Installation
+# The whole flow to have the project up and running

 ```
 $ npm install express-generator-dg -g
 ```

-# How to use

 Once you have this npm package installed globally, you can use it anywhere.
 Go to a folder where you would like to create a new project and: